 Significance and Impact: Will the outcomes of this CPRIT-funded project result in the development of innovative products with significant product development potential?
-Will the outcome substantially impact the diagnosis, treatment, or prevention of cancer or supportive care for patients with cancer?
-How would competing products or services affect the value of the proposed offering?
+Will the intended product significantly address an unmet medical need, either in the diagnosis, treatment (including supportive care), prognosis, or prevention of cancer?